Sleepytale Logo

 She tried to unstep but stepped on the other end.

-The ribbon turned into a red loop that gently hugged both her ankles.
+The ribbon turned into a red loop that gently hugged both her ankles, and she stood there, perfectly stuck, blinking at her own feet with genuine confusion.

-She laughed so hard that she snorted bubbles of air, and the children laughed with her, since laughing is a very friendly kind of music.
+She laughed so hard that she snorted bubbles of air, and the children laughed with her, because laughing is a very friendly kind of music.

 A friendly goose waddled over and pecked at the ribbon until it came loose.